hayu4998/Yuan_CSCI2270_FinalProject/README.md

 ***Enhancement

-If I can pull information directly from google.
-This program can perform A star algorithm all around Ammerica.
+If I can pull information directly from google and form it into correct format.
+Techniqualy, this program can perform A star algorithm all around Ammerica.

 ***Writen by Hao Yuan